List of number-one digital singles of 2012 (Japan)

-This is a list of songs that reached #1 on the RIAJ Digital Track Chart chart in Japan in 2012.
+This is a list of songs that reached #1 on the RIAJ Digital Track Chart in Japan in 2012.
 The highest-selling digital singles in Japan are published by Recording Industry Association of Japan.
 PC downloads and ringtone downloads are not eligible for the chart, only cellphone downloads (Chaku-uta Full) count for the chart.

 The chart week runs from Wednesday to Tuesday.
 The first week of 2012, starting January 3, was merged with the following week (1/4-1/10) due to New Year's celebrations.